sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/migrate_process.md

 ## 5. Upgrade to the latest version

 Sourcegraph must be upgraded 1 minor version at a time.
-<<<<<<< HEAD

-1. # [Perform in-place upgrades](https://handbook.sourcegraph.com/departments/product-engineering/engineering/cloud/delivery/managed/upgrade_process/#in-place-updates) from the customer's self-hosted version to the latest version deployed to managed instances.
-1. [Perform in-place upgrades](./upgrade_process/#in-place-updates) from the customer's self-hosted version to the latest version deployed to managed instances.
+1. [Perform in-place upgrades](upgrade_process/#in-place-updates) from the customer's self-hosted version to the latest version deployed to managed instances.
-   > > > > > > > 9f195f3bc (Relative links)

-Repeat in-place upgrade process for upgrade path (Glovo’s listed below) 3.35.1
+Repeat in-place upgrade process for upgrade path (Glovo’s listed below)
+ - 3.35.1
-3.36.3
+ - 3.36.3
-3.37.0
+ - 3.37.0

 ## 6. Reconcile Site Health
+This will require interpretation and will be unique for every migration.
+Use your best judgement, however it may be helpful to evaluate site health by examining the Grafana dashboard for any existing alerts, examine service logs.

 ## 7. Take a final Snapshot